Magellan Magellan

 Housing

-Shared dormitory.
-Visiting international students are housed in an on-campus dormitory.
+Shared residence hall.
+Visiting international students are housed in an on-campus residence hall.
 The facilities are generally modern, comfortable double rooms with air conditioning.
-It is possible to rent a microwave/refrigerator combination appliance.
-Dormitories offer a laundry service and provide cable television.
-Students must provide their own bedding; DSU can assist students with purchasing this upon arrival.
-On-campus housing is approximately $2,700 per semester and must be paid during the admissions process; a room cannot be reserved until the housing fee is paid.
+On-campus housing ranges from approximately $2,000-$2,625 per semester for a double occupancy room, which must be paid during the admissions process – a room cannot be reserved until the housing fee is paid.
+There are laundry facilities in every residence hall.
+Free high-speed internet access is also included.

 Meals

-You are required to purchase a meal plan since full kitchen facilities are not available in the dormitories.
-A meal plan is approximately $1,900 per semester.
+Students are required to purchase a meal plan since full kitchen facilities are not available in the residence halls.
+An all-access meal plan is approximately $2,100 per semester.

 Transportation

 Students should fly into Memphis, Tennessee (MEM).
-The university arranges shuttle service for incoming international students on specific dates.
+The university arranges free shuttle service for incoming international students on pre-scheduled dates.

 community